●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 An older tree toppled by a typhoon

-Pruning and treatment of infected branches
+Pruning and treating infected branches

 Your Ticket Includes a Contribution to Sakura Conservation